 There are two types of orders:

 1) Ex parte orders of protection - Ex parte is Latin for "from one side.”
 A judge can grant you an ex parte order if you prove there is "good cause" to do so.
-"Good cause" can be when the judge believes there is an immediate and present danger of abuse to you.* A judge may grant you the order based solely on your petition and testimony, without holding a hearing.
+"Good cause" can be when the judge believes there is an immediate and present danger of stalking or sexual assault to you.* A judge may grant you the order based solely on your petition and testimony, without holding a hearing.
 Ex parte orders may be granted without the abuser’s prior knowledge and without his/her presence in court.

 An ex parte order generally will be valid until your court hearing for a full order of protection, which usually takes place within 15 days.**